Last updated in April 2016

-There has been a marked increase in the number of high-level visits, these being particular frequent in the past year.
+There has recently been a marked increase in the number of high-level visits, these being particular frequent in the past year.
 Federal Foreign Minister Steinmeier and Federal President Gauck were in Peru for talks in February and March 2015, respectively.
-There have also been numerous visits by other government ministers, state secretaries and members of the German Bundestag.
+There were also numerous visits by other government ministers, state secretaries and members of the German Bundestag.
 Peru’s President Humala visited Germany in June 2012 and July 2014, meeting with Federal Chancellor Merkel among others.

 Germany is a major trading partner of Peru’s, supplying high-quality capital goods and importing from Peru raw materials and agricultural products.
-The principal German imports from Peru are mineral resources as well as fish meal, asparagus, coffee and ores.
-Germany’s main exports to Peru are machinery of all kinds, electrical goods, pharmaceutical products and motor vehicles.
+The principal German imports from Peru are mineral resources as well as fish meal, asparagus and coffee.
+Germany’s main exports to Peru are motor vehicles, machinery of all kinds, electrical goods and pharmaceutical products.

-In 2014, trade between Germany and Peru partially made up for the losses of the previous year.
-There was once again a balance of trade surplus (of USD 249 million) in Germany’s favour, compared with USD 217 million in 2013.
-According to the Peruvian Ministry of Foreign Trade and Tourism, Peru’s exports to Germany totalled USD 1.23 billion and its imports from Germany USD 1.48 billion in 2014.
+In 2015, trade between Germany and Peru fell by 25 per cent, to USD 2.02 billion.
+There was once again a balance of trade surplus (of USD 200 million) in Germany’s favour, compared with USD 249 million in 2014.
+According to the Peruvian Ministry of Foreign Trade and Tourism, in 2015 Peru’s exports to Germany totalled USD 910 million and its imports from Germany USD 1.11 billion.

 A German-Peruvian investment protection agreement has been in force since 1997.
 No bilateral double taxation agreement has yet been concluded.
-The EU’s free trade agreement with Peru and Colombia has been provisionally applied since 1 March 2013 and, following Colombia’s completion of its internal ratification procedures in June, has now been provisionally in force for all three parties since 1 August 2013.
+The EU’s free trade agreement with Peru and Colombia has been provisionally applied since 1 March 2013.
 The agreement will enter into force definitively when it has been ratified by all EU member states.